TVLuke/WhiteBoardPlugin/readme.md

-#Ping Plugin
+#PWhiteboard Plugin
 This Plugin is designed to create a context event with a given String and return it as a ping.

-Plugin ID: org.ambientdynamix.contextplugins.pingplugin
+Plugin ID: org.ambientdynamix.contextplugins.whiteboard

 ###Supported Context Type
 <table>